Recipe Overview

 • Make ahead: Prep all three components of the salad (cabbage mixture, toasted nuts and seeds, dressing) up to a day ahead of time, keeping them separate, storing the cabbage mixture in the fridge.
 It’s easy to stir in the dressing and toppings when you’re ready to serve the salad.

 • Storage: Cover leftover salad tightly and store it in the fridge for up to two days.
-This salad will completely change as it sits over time.
-It will no longer be crunchy, but still very flavorful.
-If desired, stir in fresh wonton strips, seeds and almonds to give it more crunch!
+The salad will no longer be crunchy but will still be very flavorful.
+If desired, stir in fresh wonton strips, seeds and almonds to give it more crunch.

 Serving: 0.75g, Calories: 185kcal, Carbohydrates: 18g, Protein: 5g, Fat: 12g, Saturated Fat: 2g, Polyunsaturated Fat: 10g, Sodium: 280mg, Fiber: 5g, Sugar: 8g